Weak Syllable Deletion:

 Student will eliminate the process of unstressed syllable deletion by spontaneously producing all syllables in multi-syllabic words in sentences with at least 80% accuracy.

-Therapy Phases for Weak Syllable Deletion:
+How to do Speech Therapy for Weak Syllable Deletion:

 - Auditory Discrimination: Student will receptively identify the difference between two minimal pair words where the words sound the same except that one word is missing a syllable (example: butter and buttercup) with at least 80% accuracy.